 They went to great lengths to do so, sectioning it off, clearing rocks and developing fertilising and improvement techniques - this became serious in the late bronze age at the end of the megalithic period around 1200 BCE, but it began earlier around 2500.
 They also developed early forms of mining (streaming for tin and copper) and good boats for marine transport - boats that could withstand journeys across the Bay of Biscay, across the Celtic Sea or around the Hebrides, Orkneys and Shetlands.
 They still practiced the old ways, adapting them to changing times, but things had shifted.

 Back to Menhirs

 It wasn't just a matter of putting up a stone.
 There was considerable science, surveying, quarrying, transporting and landscaping involved.
-Positioning them exactly correctly was an advanced, carefully-calculated skill.
+Positioning them correctly was an advanced, carefully-calculated skill.
 Megalith-building had by now developed into a major enterprise, with the establishment of a large number of ancient sites being established in a relatively organised system.

 Looking at the alignments map of Penwith, its alignments look rather random and chaotic, but there is a system to it.
 It had clear intent and ideas behind it.
-We don't know what bronze age ideas were, but we can see the evidence they left.
+We don't know what those bronze age ideas were, but we can see the evidence they left.
 The system was based on existing natural energy centres used in the neolithic, and new ones created and connected with the old ones by alignment and landscape positioning.
 This was done with menhirs, stone circles and increasing numbers of barrows and cairns.

 Carfury menhir with St Michael's Mount and Cudden Point behind